It’s no secret that the music industry is really competitive.

 This is because people have a limited attention span these days, so the quicker your song progresses, the more it will stand out.
 The majority of musical chart toppers out there stick to guidelines, including a short intro, a transition to the first verse and then the chorus, a transition to the bridge, then the climax, and then a conclusion.

-So, for the first time in history, things have changed for the mainstream music industry.
-Hip-hop is now the most popular genre in the mainstream music industry, beating out pop music in 2018.
+So, for the first time in history, Hip-hop is now the most popular genre in the mainstream music industry, beating out pop music in 2018.
 This is why a lot of record labels and artists out there have adopted some of the most common features of hip-hop music to make the most of this new wave.

 This is why most hits at the top of the charts these days have some sort of presence of a sub-bass instrument, and most of the time they will use a bouncy drum groove, as well as syncopated snares.
 There is also typically the presence of dark, minor maladies.